Sheepshead (card game): Doublers

 In a doubler, the cards are reshuffled and a new hand is dealt and played as normal.
 However, at the end of this redeal, the point values lost and gained are doubled.

 The pot

 Typically occurring with a leaster (and during cash games), one point is placed into a pot for the next hand.
-Then, if the picker wins the hand, he splits the pot with the partner (in a five handed game, the extra point goes to the picker such that he receives three and the partner receives a single point).
+Then, if the picker wins the hand, they split the pot with the partner (in a five handed game, the extra point goes to the picker such that they receive three and the partner receives a single point).
 However, if the picker loses the hand, the picker and partner must pay into the pot what they would have received.